Frequently Asked Questions (FAQs)

 |Letter from Supervisor||10|

 |Alumni Letter of Support (optional)||0|

 The selection committee strives to create a diverse class that appropriately represents all of the insular governments, technical areas, gender, and ethnicity.

-Currently, cohorts will meet one time per quarter over a twelve month period.
+Currently, cohorts will meet one time per quarter over a twelve-month period.
 The number of training sessions and overall timeline will be adjusted to meet the needs of the insular governments and other factors that could influence the schedule.
-The schedule for the 2016-2017 ELDP follows below.
+The schedule for the 2020-21 ELDP cohort is included below.

 5. Schedule for the ELDP

 |April 30, 2020||Application Process Closes|

 |June 15, 2020||Candidates for the ELDP class of 2017 Announced|